Here are a few tips to help you to have a more impactful sales pitch presentation.

 1. Talk to your prospect before your presentation.

-The first tip for your sales pitch presentation actually takes place well before the moment when you are delivering a presentation, and this is to schedule some time to meet with and talk to your prospect.
-This is worth stating because it can be common to reach the point in the sales process where the prospect asks for a demo or agrees to a presentation, and then a salesperson will show up for the presentation with the standard pitch that is given to everybody.
+The first tip for your sales pitch presentation takes place well before the moment you deliver it, and this is to schedule a time to meet with and talk to your prospect.
+This is worth stating because it can be common to reach the point in the sales process where the prospect asks for a demo or agrees to a presentation.
+Then, a salesperson will show up for the presentation with the standard pitch given to everybody.

-What we recommend is taking more time to talk with the prospect before the presentation to learn more about them, their challenges, why they want a demo, etc. Not only will this information greatly improve how you build your sales pitch presentation, but it may also help you to qualify the prospect, and you may end up learning that it does not make sense for you to spend your valuable time delivering a presentation that does not make the most sense.
+We recommend taking more time to talk with the prospect before the presentation to learn more about them, their challenges, why they want a demo, etc. Not only will this information significantly improve how you build your sales pitch presentation, but it may also help you qualify the prospect.
+You may end up learning that it does not make sense for you to spend your valuable time delivering a presentation that does not make sense.

 2. Tailor your presentation.

-When you meet with your prospect and learn more about them, you can use this information to tailor your presentation to the prospect.
+When you meet with your prospects and learn more about them, you can use this information to tailor your presentation to the prospect.

-You might have an assumption about what is important to show and what the prospect might care about.
-But after gathering more information from the prospect, this will likely change, and you can probably adjust what you end up presenting, making the use of time and messaging much more effective.
+You might have an assumption about what is essential to show and what the prospect might care about.
+However, after gathering more information from the prospect, this will likely change, and you can probably adjust what you end up presenting, making the use of time and messaging much more effective.

 3. Minimize the “all about me” talk tracks.